 • are authorized to work not from Wednesday to Tuestare not given blanket appropriate You understand that work discontinuance of the disciplinary action.
 You understand that you beginning and end of you Thirty (30) minutes will be break that you must take, during the meal break perminute meal break deduction take a meal break longer clock back in so that KRC You are responsible for responsible fo ent.
-You understand o more than forty (4) sday, and that by period to work overting king overtime without telecommuting arraware required to punctor work day even where deducted from you you must be completed in the completed or moder than thirty (30) minutoness accurately receporting any errors responsess to most porting any errors responsess to most porting any errors responsess. that, absent specific approach that, absent specific approach to hours in a work week, ermitting you to telecommene.
+You understand o more than forty (4) sday, and that by period to work overting king overtime without telecommuting arraware required to punctor work day even where deducted from you must be completed in the complete of than thirty (30) minuto one of than thirty (30) minuto one of the complete of that, absent specific approach that, absent specific approach to hours in a work week, ermitting you to telecommene.
 It prior authorization may ngement and other approach in and out using KRONC en telecommuting.
 It work day to account footely free from work resports on, you do not take a full the diate manager in writing ified appropriately.
 If you autes, you must clock out a oval, you which is nute, you result in propriate OS at the or a meal hsibilities hirty (30) g, so that intend to and then

 ·

 ·

 • work responsibilities sho such time would constitut immediate termination of Classified Employees and uld not be submitted te falsification of time of employment in ac d Standards of Cond unrelated to your Fultor d as time worked.
 Submarecords and could be gro ecordance with the Disci act Policies and Procedur commute only from locatio ission of ounds for pline for res.

 Employee Date Department Head Date